gabrieletassoni/model_driven_api/README.md

 # Model Driven Api

-## Goal
+## Goals

-To have a comprehensive and meaningful Model driven API right out of the box by just creating migrations in your rails app or engine.
+* To have a comprehensive and meaningful Model driven API right out of the box by just creating migrations in your rails app or engine.
 With all the CRUD operations in place out of the box and easily expandable with custom actions if needed.
+* To have a plain REST implementation which adapts the returned JSON to the specific needs of the client, **without the need to change backend code**, this may overcome the biggest disadvantage of REST vs GraphQL = client driver presentation.

 ## TL;DR 5-10 minutes adoption